thekarlbrown/ChangeTheWorld/README.md

 1. Emulator here: You MUST use Nexus 7/9 - www.appetize.io/app/rtkyh4gvg02x56uzeffx1349k4 - You MUST use Nexus 7/9, and emulator connects to my server but cannot handle Google Apps so reverse geocoding/location services are emulated

-2. The app is in the earliest of alpha.
-Its performance is not optimized.
-In fact, I have a list of things I intend on doing, bugs that need to be fixed, and what I intend to do further on in a huge list
+2. I have a list of things I will do, bugs that need to be fixed, and what I may eventually implement underneath in lists

-3. I would love your feedback, and much later on in the process will need android devices to test on (in addition to whatever I will be testing)

-4. If you are interested in helping me setting up the category's and subcategory's/check out https://docs.google.com/a/cnu.edu/document/d/1GVSz_fBI7GjAc4JJta39_EX0B0SVpZ5PUdZyDpbF0Jw/edit

-5. The first public alpha is here!
-Please send feedback!
-I will be working on stability, performance, changing the "back" function, and adding comments.
+3. Get the APK Here and give me Feedback (Note: Large Displays/Resolutions Only, Tablets ideally, or Login may not be visisble) - www.thekarlbrown.com/ChangeTheWorld.apk

 --------------------------------------------